-Plants and plant products used by people throughout the world, including their cultivation, processing, and uses in modern life.
-Fibers, medicinals, beverages, perfumes, and foods.
-Prerequisite: BIO 100 or equivalent.
+Plants/plant products used by people throughout the world.
+Cultivation, processing, and uses in modern life (fibers, medicinals, beverages, perfumes, and foods).
+Prerequisite: BIO 182; BOT 108 or equivalent.

 350 Plant Anatomy.
 (4) F

 Development and mature structure of tissues of vascular plants; patterns and modifications of the leaf, stem, root, and the flower.
 3 hours lecture, 3 hours lab.
 Prerequisite: BIO 182 or equivalent.